-Appointment A degree from a local university, or equivalent (the Requirements : degree means a Bachelor degree).
-Note : Preference will be given to candidates with a Post-Graduate Certificate in Education or an equivalent qualification acceptable to the Permanent Secretary.
-Type of Work: Secondary Schools (a) Class teacher in a secondary school, and (b) Other related duties as considered appropriate.
+Appointment Requirements : (a) New Recruitment A degree from a local university, or equivalent (the degree means a Bachelor degree).
+Note: Preference will be given to candidates with a Post-Graduate Certificate in Education or an equivalent qualification acceptable to the Permanent Secretary.
+Type of Work : (b) Re-grading A Certificate Master/Mistress, Assistant Master/Mistress or Senior Assistant Master/Mistress with a local first degree or equivalent is eligible for consideration for re-grading in his/her serving school as Graduate Master/Mistress. (updated on 1 September 2008) Secondary Schools (a) Class teacher in a secondary school, and (a) Class teacher in a secondary school, and(b) Other related duties as considered appropriate.
 Special Schools (a) Class teacher in the secondary section of a special school; or (b) Resource teacher for special programmes; and (c) Other related duties as considered appropriate.
 Promotion Prospects: Senior Graduate Master/Mistress Graduate Masters/Mistresses will be eligible for consideration for promotion to Senior Graduate Master/Mistress provided they have obtained a Post-Graduate Certificate in Education, or an equivalent qualification acceptable to the Permanent Secretary (and for special school, who have successfully completed a course of training in special education recognised by the Permanent Secretary); and have had five years of acceptable secondary school experience in a graduate post in a government or an aided or assisted private secondary school or, since 1 September 1990, in a caput or bought-place school bound by contract, and have clearly shown ability to take charge of an academic/cultural/practical subject or to perform other duties of special responsibility in a secondary school; and have undertaken training course(s) specified by the Permanent Secretary or other equivalent training course(s) acceptable to the Incorporated Management Committee based on the criteria/guiding principles as prescribed in Section 5 of this Compendium.

-Graduate Masters/Mistresses not possessing an appropriate Post-Graduate Certificate in Education or an equivalent qualification acceptable to the Permanent Secretary but appointed prior to 1 September 1978 will be eligible for consideration for promotion to Senior completed training as specified by the Permanent Secretary or other equivalent training course(s) acceptable to the Incorporated Management Committee based on the criteria/guiding principles as prescribed in Section 5 of this Compendium.
+Graduate Masters/Mistresses possessing not an appropriate Post-Graduate Certificate in Education or an equivalent qualification acceptable to the Permanent Secretary but appointed prior to 1 September 1978 will be eligible for consideration for promotion to Senior Graduate Masters/Mistresses provided that they have completed training as specified by the Permanent Secretary or other equivalent training course(s) acceptable to the Incorporated Management Committee based on the criteria/guiding principles as prescribed in Section 5 of this Compendium.